 Typical Sections

-Typical Section on 15th Street
+Typical Sections on 15th Street

 Between Start of Project at U.S. 17 and E. Brown Street

-Typical Section on 12th Street
+Typical Section on Existing 12th Street (Future 15th street)

 Between E. Brown Street and End of Project at U.S. 264